netlify/my-first-netlify-deploys/src/next-steps.md

 ### 4. Define redirect rules

 The Netlify ADN supports redirect rules.
-That means that your redirect rules don't run on some origin server (there _is_ no origin server!).
+That means that your redirect rules don't run on some an server somewhere (there _is_ no origin server!).
 Instead, they run directly on the edge nodes located closest to your site users.
 This makes them blazing fast.
 But thankfully, not complicated to define.

 You can read all about them [in the docs](https://www.netlify.com/docs/headers-and-basic-auth/#structured-configuration).
-And you can try creating some out for yourself by adding a few lines to the [netlify.toml]({{details.repo}}/blob/master/netlify.toml) file in this repo.
+But first, why not try creating some yourself by adding a few lines to the [netlify.toml]({{details.repo}}/blob/master/netlify.toml) file in this repo.
 This file defines various configurations for Netlify.
 In addition to defining redirects, proxies, custom 404s, and language redirection rules, you can use it to configure [custom headers](https://www.netlify.com/docs/headers-and-basic-auth/#structured-configuration), set build contexts and lots more.

 For now, just add these few lines to your [netlify.toml]({{details.repo}}/blob/master/netlify.toml) to create a new redirect rule.